 You may be told to avoid extreme exercise for up to 6 months.
-Ask your doctor or nurse what you can and cannot safely do.
+Ask your provider or nurse what you can and cannot safely do.

 You will need to keep the bone graft area clean and dry.
 Follow instructions about showering.

 DO NOT smoke.
 Smoking slows or prevents bone healing.
 If you smoke, the graft is more likely to fail.
 Be aware that nicotine patches slow healing just like smoking does.
 You may also be told not to take non steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
 These drugs can slow down bone fusion.

 Most bone grafts help the bone defect heal with little risk of graft rejection.